gk21-git/Disk_failure_analysis_using_LR/model_card.md

 ##Input

 Each line in the dataset contains 14 columns which are separated by commas.
 The meaning of each column is listed as follows.
-Column 1 : index of the disk representing its serial number, ranging from 1 to 5750.
+Column 1 : index of the disk representing its serial number, ranging from 1 to 5750 <br>
 Column 2 : class label of the disk, it is -1 for disks that failed and +1 for disks that are good.
 Column 3 : VALUE of SMART ID #1, Raw Read Error Rate Column 4 : VALUE of SMART ID #3, Spin Up Time